zotero/web-library/README.md

 2. Use one of the example library directories and modify config.php and zoteroconfig.js Required settings that likely need to be changed in config.php:
+   * Everything except $librarySlug and $displayName
+   * itemsPathString is the full url path to library.php
+   * baseUrl is the full url to the install directory, eg 'http://localhost/www-library';
-   * Everything except $librarySlug and $displayName Required settings that likely need to be changed in zoteroconfig.js:
+   * staticPath is the full url to static subdirectory of install, or alternate location you move static files to Required settings that likely need to be changed in zoteroconfig.js:
    * baseDownloadUrl (full url path to download.php if proxyDownloads is true)
    * baseUrl (full url path to the install directory)